addycb/ranktool/README.md

 1. Clone the repository :: git clone https://github.com/addycb/ranktool
 2. Navigate into the repository directory :: cd ranktool
 3. Install dependencies using pip :: pip install -r requirements.txt
 4. Prepare an api key from https://www.start.gg/admin/user/rgbattack/developer.
 Sign into the link, click developer tools, and copy personal access token for program first run.
+The console will ask for the access token if one has not been already saved.
-5. Run the ranktool ;) :: python3 ranktool
+5. Run the ranktool ;) :: python3 tool.py

 <h1>Example Screenshots</h1>
 <img src=Screenshots/screenshot1.png>